 Cotehele Mill, part of the National Trust Cotehele Estate, lies just in the parish.
 This 19th century water mill has been restored and now grinds wholemeal flour.

-PA18/ 04015 Tregonhay Planning Application - A letter from the Chairman of St Dominic Parish Council regarding the handling of this planning application can be viewed by CLICKING HERE
+View a letter from the Chairman of St Dominic Parish Council regarding the handling of this planning application.

 Your privacy is very important and great care is taken to protect it.
 Your data will only be shared in very specific circumstances and only with your permission.
 The Council's General Privacy Notice can be viewed and downloaded on this website by following the link to Policies and Procedures.
 If you have any questions about your privacy, contact the Data Protection Officer using the enquiries link below.

 Representatives to Other Bodies